Dr Iona McCleery

 - 'Disease and diet in early European empires' - Café Humanité, Ilkley, January 2016, and Grimsby Historical Association, March 2015.

 - 'Feast and famine: medieval food in season' - Leeds Town Hall, December 2015.

 I would be delighted to give talks on many aspects of medieval food, disease, miracles and daily life.

 - Director of Impact

-I contribute to the Liberal Arts degree programme, co-convening the strand Living Histories and Heritage with Helen Graham (School of Fine Art, History of Art and Cultural Studies).
-I also teach on several modules in the School of History and the Institute for Medieval Studies, focusing in particular on health, the body, and the Global Middle Ages.
+I contribute to the Liberal Arts degree programme, co-convening the strand Living Histories and Heritage.
+I also teach on several undergraduate and postgraduate modules in the School of History and the Institute for Medieval Studies, focusing in particular on health, the body, and the Global Middle Ages.